devzero-inc/dakr-operator-installers/README.md

     --location=LOCATION \
     --workload-metadata=GKE_METADATA
 ```
 This ensures pods on this node pool can use Workload Identity.
-Which is needed for the Dakr operator to authenticate to GCP APIs.
+This is needed for the Dakr operator to authenticate to GCP APIs.
 Repeat for all relevant node pools.
 This operation may cause nodes to be recreated!

 **1. Configure GCP IAM (Terraform)**